Stories of Black Britishness by Lubaina Himid

-Alexandra Exter was a painter and designer of the Russian/Ukrainian avant-garde.
+Alexandra Exter was a painter and designer of the Russian and Ukrainian avant-garde.
 Her work isn’t limited to just one genre or movement.
-She was a Cubo-Futurist, a Constructivist artist that influenced the Art Deco movement.
-Exter didn’t stick only to painting either.
-She did set design, book illustrations, and fashion designs.
+She was a Cubo-Futurist and a Constructivist artist that influenced the Art Deco movement.
+Exter didn’t stick only to paint either.
+She did set designs, book illustrations, and fashion designs.
 She was also a teacher.
-Even though Exter had a great artistic career in Russia and Kyiv, she gained recognition in Paris too.
+Even though Exter had a great artistic career in Kyiv, Moscow, and Saint Petersburg, she gained recognition in Paris too.
 However, despite her great talent and creativity, she also met her gradual downfall.

-Aleksandra Aleksandrovna Grigorovich was born in 1882 in Bialystok, in the Russian Empire (now Poland), to a wealthy Belarusan family.
-Soon after her birth they moved to Kyiv.
-There she attended Kyiv Art School where she unfolded her artistic talent.
+Aleksandra Aleksandrovna Grigorovich was born in 1882 in Bialystok, in the Russian Empire (today’s Poland), to a wealthy Belarusian-Greek family.
+Soon after her birth, they moved to Kyiv.
+There she attended Kyiv Art School where she nurtured her artistic talent.
 In 1908, she married a lawyer, Nikolai Evgenyevich Ekster.

-Her studio in Kyiv was a meeting point for creative and intellectual luminaries, to name a few: Vadim Meller, Anatole Petrytsky, Anna Akhmatova, Ilia Ehrenburg.
+Her studio in Kyiv was a meeting point for creative and intellectual luminaries, to name a few: Vadim Meller, Anatole Petrytsky, Anna Akhmatova, Ilia Ehrenburg, and others.

 During the 1910s, Alexandra Exter lived and worked in Paris.
 She befriended Pablo Picasso and Georges Braque, who introduced her to Gertrude Stein.
 In 1910–1912, Exter’s works were deeply influenced by Cubism.
 However, she soon incorporated Futurism into her art.
 In 1912, she exhibited at the Galérie La Boétie in Paris, along with Marcel Duchamp, Jean Metzinger, and others.
 Two years later, she participated in the Salon des Indépendants and in the International Futurist Exhibition in Rome.
 In 1915, she joined the avant-garde group of artists Supremus, where she met Guillaume Apollinaire.

 “Madame Exter” was very respected in Moscow, Saint Petersburg, and Kyiv.
-In 1915, she discovered Malewicz‘s Suprematist work.
+In 1915, she discovered Malevich’s Suprematist work.
 Soon after she developed her own abstract language in art.
-Thus she became one of the parents of Constructivism.
+Thus, she became one of the founding parents of Constructivism.
 It was then that she started experimenting with set design.

 Regarding her paintings, Exter was very productive and participated in all the big exhibitions of the era.
 She showcased artworks at the 5×5=25 exhibition in Moscow in 1921, along with other Constructivist artists.
 Exter had a distinct style.
 She experimented with all mediums and paid attention to color and rhythm.
 She used vibrant colors in playful and theatrical compositions.
 Furthermore, she included geometric elements.
 The overall result was always dynamic.

 Alexandra Exter was also a great fashion designer.
 She experimented with transparency, movement, and the vibrancy of fabrics.
 She also incorporated elements of geometry and structure.
-So Exter decided to take her costume design to everyday life and 1921 she began her fashion career.
-Her mass-produce designs were wearable while decorative and innovative.
+So, Exter decided to take her costume design to everyday life, and in 1921 she began her fashion career.
+Her mass-produced designs were wearable while decorative and innovative.
 This lead her to be considered an haute couture designer.

-The civil war caused many disasters in general and Exter did not escape them.
-After the physical and psychological tragedies she went through, Alexandra Exter wished to leave Russia in 1919.
-However she made it only in 1924, under the pretext of exhibiting works in the Venice Biennale.
+The civil war caused many disasters and Exter did not escape them.
+After the physical and psychological tragedies she went through, Exter wished to leave Russia in 1919.
+However, she made it only in 1924, under the pretext of exhibiting works at the Venice Biennale.
 She stayed in Italy for a brief period of time and then went to Paris.
-She stayed there until her death in 1949.
+She remained there until her death in 1949.

-During the past few decades, there has been a rise in interest for Alexandra Exter.
-This has lead to a dramatic increase of the price of her artworks.
+During the past few decades, there has been a rise in interest in Alexandra Exter.
+This has led to a dramatic increase in the price of her artworks.
 Consequently, several fakes have appeared on the market too.